TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-The nonce is just one of the variables needed to craft a valid `NoncePwd`.
+The nonce is just one of the variables needed to craft a valid `NoncedPwd`.

 Now, we need to convert the base64 `server-passphrase` value to hex.